Professional member: £144.00

 Free membership for trainee lawyers and UK students: SCL provides free membership for trainee lawyers until qualification and for UK students in full-time education with a valid ac.uk email address.
 Student members are eligible to attend SCL events at concessionary rates where a fee is applicable.
 Trainee members are entitled to attend SCL events at the standard members' rate (the concessionary rate for UK students in full-time education does not apply).
 Trainees and UK students in full-time education can apply to join SCL for free by emailing email@example.com

-Please note the booking terms and conditions which apply to all SCL events: Application online or by email constitutes a firm booking and an undertaking to pay the event attendance fee.
-Cancellations will not be accepted (and refunds made) unless received in the Society's offices in Bristol at least one week before the date of the relevant event.
+Please note the booking terms and conditions which apply to all SCL events: Application online or by email constitutes a firm booking and an undertaking to pay the webinar fee.
+As this event will be recorded - cancellations will not be accepted.

 SCL Code of conduct for all SCL events in person and online